 A pool with a view at Onsen Hot Pools

 The Onsen Hot Pools located in Arthurs Point are notoriously popular with both locals and tourists.
+In fact, they top my list of the best hot pools in Queenstown!
 So, my top advice for this activity is to book in advance as the spaces fill up very quickly!

 Your private cedar-lined hot pool has a stunning view over the Shotover River and is especially pretty in Winter with the snow-capped mountains in the background.
 It’s an hour-long experience which you can opt to include bubbles and snacks.
 You can add on spa treatments in the adjoining spa if you wish for a truly relaxing day-out.
 Worth noting is the spa here won the 2019 World Luxury Spa Awards.